 In the worst cases, people with this mindset challenge or undermine everything, just to prove themselves right about not needing to be there.
 Others simply don't join in, denying other delegates the benefit of their insight.

 Enthusiasm is infectious.
 So is negativity.
 Many of us take an interest in the politics of government yet never write to our MP or actively support candidates.

-As a learning readiness attitude, 'ambivalent' describes those who are interested and aware that a course can help them do better.
+As a learning readiness attitude, 'ambivalent' describes those who are interested and aware that sales training can help them do better.
 Those in this state are usually happy about attending a course but lack any definite purpose for it.
 They may find the ideas and material valuable but don't get around to doing anything about it.